 Currently, I work at a not-for-profit company that operates Federally Funded Research and Development Centers (FFRDCs) out of the Greater Boston Area.

-active learning, sequential design of experiments, interactions of multi-physics/multi-disciplinary models, design under uncertainty, surrogate-based optimization, uncertainty quantification, data collection methods, and data fusion methods
+active learning, sequential design of experiments, interactions of multi-physics/multi-disciplinary models, design under uncertainty, uncertainty quantification, data visualization techniques, and transformative approaches for digital engineering